Taritsyn/BundleTransformer/NuGet/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of TypeScript version 2.3.4.
+   Added support of TypeScript version 2.4 RC (please note: The 2.4 RC release is also called '2.4.0').

    ====================
    POST-INSTALL ACTIONS